-If you believe you may have any relationships, commitments, activities, or positions that could be a conflict of interest or contribute to a conflict of interest, then you must complete the Conflict of Interest Disclosure Form located in the Forms section of the HR intranet page.
-This form must be submitted to your Supervisor and/or Department Leader as well as to the Human Resources Department for review and approval.
+If you believe you may have any relationships, commitments, activities, or positions that could be a conflict of interest or contribute to a conflict of interest, you must complete the Conflict Of Interest Form.
+This form will be electronically routed to the Human Resources Department who will share the submittal with your Dean, Chair, supervisor and/or department leader for review and approval.
 Failure to comply with this requirement may result in corrective action, up to and including termination of employment.